Gynaephora groenlandica: Taxonomy

-It has been placed in the subfamily Lymantriinae (the tussock moths) and the tribe Orgyiini.
+It has been placed in the subfamily Lymantriinae (the tussock moths), tribe Orgyiini.

-While G. groenlandica is a close relative of G. rossii, the two species are reproductively isolated and no hybridization occurs.
-The two species are sympatric in many areas of Arctic parts of northern Canada and Wrangel Island in Russia.
+While G. groenlandica is a close relative of G. rossii, the two species are reproductively isolated, thus no hybridisation is known to occur.
+The two species are sympatric in many areas of the northern Canadian Arctic and Wrangel Island.

 Description

-In general, G. groenlandica larvae are large (~300 mg) and densely coated in soft hair.
-While they are usually a distinctive tan-brown cast, their color may vary.
+In general, G. groenlandica larvae are larger (~300 mg), and are densely coated in soft-looking hairs, which may actually be used as a defense mechanism to irritate the skin and soft tissues of would-be predators.
+While they are usually a distinctive tan-brown, amber cast, colors may vary.
 They are characterized by a distinct hair tuft on their eighth abdominal segment, which has been described as a "rudimentary hair pencil".
 Later larval instars are notable for the color pattern of this dorsal hair tuft.
 They can also be identified by the spinulose form of their hairs, which are spineless, in contrast to the finer, feather-like (plumose) hairs of their close relative, G. rossii.
 They may also be distinguished from G. rossii in terms of wing pattern: G. groenlandica lack the broad, dark band along the edge of their hind wings that is characteristic of G. rossii.
 In general, G. rossii also have more wing patterning than G. groenlandica.